-The CPT® codebook defines therapeutic procedures as "A manner of effecting change through the application of clinical skills and/or services that attempt to improve function."
-Except for Group Therapy (97150) and Work Hardening/Conditioning (97545-6), therapeutic procedures require direct (one-on-one) patient contact (constant attendance) by the Physical Therapist, are timed therapies, and must be reported in units of 15-minute increments.
-Only the actual time that the Physical Therapist is directly working with the patient performing exercises/activities, instruction, or assessments is counted as treatment time.
+- therapeutic procedures require direct (one-on-one) patient contact (constant attendance) by 1 the Occupational Therapist, are timed therapies, and must be reported in units of 15-minute 2 increments.
+Only the actual time that the Occupational Therapist is directly working with 3 the patient performing exercises/activities, instruction, or assessments is counted as 4 treatment time.
 The time that the patient spends not being treated because of a need for rest or equipment set up is not considered treatment time.
-Any exercise/activity that does not require, or no longer requires, the skilled assessment and intervention of a health care practitioner is not considered a medically necessary therapeutic procedure.
+Any exercise/activity that does not 6 require, or no longer requires, the skilled assessment and intervention of a health care practitioner is not considered a medically necessary therapeutic procedure.
 Exercises often can be taught to the patient or a caregiver as part of a home/self-care program.
-Examples of therapeutic procedures that require the Physical Therapist to have direct (one-on-one) patient contact include:
+Examples 9 of therapeutic procedures that require the Occupational Therapist to have direct (one-on-10 one) patient contact include:

 - therapeutic exercises

 - neuromuscular reeducation

 - gait training

 - manual therapy (e.g., soft tissue mobilization)

 - therapeutic activities

 - sensory integrative techniques

 - wheelchair training